 As described in Note 3 to the Company's consolidated financial statements, certain of the Company's revenue contracts contain multiple products and services relating to the sale of connected or embedded licenses and professional services.
 For these revenue contracts, the Company accounts for the individual products and services separately if they are distinct.
 The transaction price is allocated to the performance obligations based on their relative standalone selling prices.
-The Company determines the standalone selling prices by maximizing observable inputs when available, including pricing of standalone sales.
-When observable inputs are not available, the Company utilizes cost of developing and supplying each performance obligation, types of offerings, and gross margin objectives and pricing practices, such as contractually stated prices, discounts offered, and applicable price lists.

-We determined that the identification of distinct performance obligations in the recognition of revenue related to contracts that contain multiple products or services represents a critical audit matter.
+We determined the identification of distinct performance obligations in the recognition of revenue related to contracts that contain multiple products or services as a critical audit matter.
 The determination of whether multiple products or services within a contract are distinct performance obligations that should be accounted for separately requires management to exercise significant judgment and includes a high degree of subjectivity.
-Auditing the identification of distinct performance obligations in certain revenue contracts involved especially challenging auditor judgment due to the nature and extent of audit effort required to address these matters.
+Auditing the identification of distinct performance obligations in certain revenue contracts involved especially challenging auditor judgment due to the nature and extent of audit effort required to address this matter.